 Fortunately, since the photos are digital, we can make unlimited copies of them without any degradation provided we make bit-for-bit copies.

-Some people employ a stack of external hard drives, called a RAID, (Redundant Array of Independent Drives) that are designed to mirror each other such that a faulty drive can be swapped for a new one and automatically updated from the remaining good drives in the stack.
+Some people employ a stack of external hard drives, called a RAID, (Redundant Array of Independent Drives).
+These are designed to mirror each other such that a faulty drive can be swapped for a new one and automatically updated from the remaining good drives in the stack.

-Although this type of system has obvious built-in redundancy and should be more reliable than a single external drive, I’ve had personal experience of one RAID device failing such that all the drives were corrupted at the same time (making it a ‘Rubbished And In Dustbin’ device!)
+This type of system has obvious built-in redundancy and should be more reliable than a single external drive.
+I’ve had personal experience, however, of one RAID device failing such that all the drives were corrupted at the same time (making it a ‘Rubbished And In Dustbin’ device!)

-At the end of the day, there’s no substitute for completely independent copies on different devices and how far you take your own Lightroom backup is entirely up to you.
+At the end of the day, there’s no substitute for completely independent copies on different devices.
+How far you take your own Lightroom backup is entirely up to you.
 Check the internet for recommendations for file backup systems.

 Solving Common Filing System Problems